CthulhuDev/shopware-pwa/docs/contribution/CONTRIBUTING.md

 ## Pull requests

 There is a Pull Request template, that contributors should follow.
 To merge a branch into master at least one core team member must accept the changes.
 All continuous integration checks must pass.
-Note that, only Shopware-PWA Core Team Members are allowed to accept pull requests.
+Note that only Shopware-PWA Core Team Members are allowed to accept pull requests.

 If you face any problems during the implementation of the complex issue, feel free to implement just a part of it and ask for help in the comment.
 It's OK if you can only handle styling/tests/whatever.